KaylaDefi/Pacman-Exercise/README.md

 Roadmap of Future Improvements: I'm not sure where I plan to take this code in the future but it is helpful to review for animated movement.

-Support: For help with this project, please contact me via my website.
+Support: For help with this project, please contact me via my website, KaylaDefi.github.io